nikp123/xava/README.md

 Configuration
 -------------

-As of version 0.4.0 all options are done in the config file, no more command-line arguments!
+If you're running Windows and you used the installer, you'll find a ``Configure XAVA`` shortcut in your Start Menu.

 By default a configuration file is located in `$XDG_CONFIG_HOME/xava/config`, `$HOME/.config/xava/config` or on Windows `%APPDATA%\xava\config`

-On Windows if you used the installer, you'll find a "Configure XAVA" shortcut.

 The configurations are seperated into different categories such as ``[general]`` or ``[window]`` which correspond with their own options.